pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`minimap`

-This code demonstrates how to implement a mini-map feature in a game using the Arcade library in Python.
-The mini-map provides a small overview of the game environment, allowing the player to see the entire map layout in a compact form.
-The code includes functionality to render the game environment and player position onto the mini-map, providing a visual aid for navigation and spatial awareness within the game.
-Additionally, it shows how to implement camera scrolling to keep the player centered on the screen, and how to manage multiple cameras for different purposes, such as sprite rendering and GUI elements.
+This example demonstrates the use of the Arcade library in Python to create a game with a mini-map displaying the player's location and surrounding walls in a larger game world.
+The game window is resizable, and the main game view updates as the player moves around the map, with the mini-map showing an overview of the entire game area.
+The example features the creation and management of sprite lists, camera implementation to follow the player's movement, and a physics engine for simple object interaction and collision.
+Additionally, it shows how to render and update the mini-map using a separate dedicated camera, handle keyboard inputs for character movement, and resize event management for updating the viewport when the window size changes.

 minimap_camera.py
 -----------------